-If a student has problems in the field placement, the field team, educator, and liaison will work with the student to engage in a collaborative problem-solving process.
+If a student has problems in field placement, the field team, educator, and liaison will work with the student to engage in a collaborative problem-solving process.

-- The first step to this process is usually the development and implementation of a focused learning agreement, where the field educator and student are asked to commit to negotiated expectations and behaviors. - The focused learning agreement is developed by the field liaison in consultation with the student's field educator and task supervisor (if applicable).
-The field team is available to consult about focused learning agreements, if needed. - If the implementation of a focused learning agreement does not resolve the issue(s), the student may have to be moved to a new placement without penalty (if the issue is caused by the agency), or termination or field failure can result (if the issue is a result of a problem with the student's performance).
+- The first step to this process is usually the development and implementation of a student development plan, where the field educator and student are asked to commit to negotiated expectations and behaviors. - The student development plan is developed by the field liaison in consultation with the student's field educator and task supervisor (if applicable) and the field education office. - If the implementation of a student development plan does not resolve the issue(s), the student may have to be moved to a new placement without penalty (if the issue is caused by the agency), or termination or field failure can result (if the issue is a result of a problem with the student's performance).